An arbitrary list of common jazz terms from the perspective of the jazz piano student.

 Ballad: a slow tune.
 Ballad playing is replete with its own idiomatic devices.

-Bebop: the style of jazz developed by young players in the early 40s, particularly Parker, Gillespie, Kenny Clarke, Charlie Christian and Bud Powell.
+Bebop: the style of jazz developed by young players in the early 40s, particularly Charlie Parker, Dizzy Gillespie, Kenny Clarke, Charlie Christian and Bud Powell.
 Small groups were favored, and simple standard tunes or just their chord progressions were used as springboards for rapid, many-noted improvisations using long, irregular, syncopated phrasing.
 Improv was based on chordal harmony rather than the tune.
 The 'higher intervals' of the chords (9th, 11th and 13th) were emphasized in improv and in piano chord voicings, and alterations were used more freely than before, especially the augmented 11th.
 The ground beat was moved from the bass drum to the ride cymbal and the string bass, and the rhythmic feel is more flowing and subtle than before.
 Instrumental virtuosity was stressed, while tone quality became more restrained, less obviously 'expressive'.
 The style cast a very long shadow and many of today's players 60 years later could be fairly described as bebop.

 Block Chords: a style of playing, developed by Milt Buckner and George Shearing, with both hands 'locked' together, playing chords in parallel with the melody, usually in fairly close position.
 It is a technical procedure requiring much practice; the fundamental idea is to alternate between close diatonic chord voicings, and diminished chords that link between them.
 The bass (lowest) line is the same as the melody, one octave lower.
 Tends to sound dated.
 Also called locked hands.

 Blow: the usual term for 'improvise'.
 Also, simply to play an instrument.

 Blowing changes: the chords of a tune, particularly those intended specifically for improvising which may vary somewhat from the changes of the head.
 Sometimes written on a separate page.